LennardMikeSzeifert/coding-practice_LS/LEARNINGS.md

 ## tempConversion (refactored)

-- Using `5/9` instead of `0.555555556` improves readability and
-  avoids rounding drift.
+- Using `5/9` instead of `0.555555556` improves readability and avoids rounding drift.
-- `Math.round(... * 10) / 10` keeps the result numeric while rounding
-  to one decimal.
+- `Math.round(... * 10) / 10` keeps the result numeric while rounding to one decimal.

+---

+## Commit conventions — setup commits

+- For setting up base files (like README.md, index.html, or script.js), it is best practice to use chore instead of feat.

+- feat should be reserved for commits that add actual user-facing functionality.

+---

+## DOM manipulation tasks

+- When altering text with `text.textContent`, use `=` to assign the text instead of wrapping it in `("")`. e.g. para.textContent = "Hey I'm red!";

+---